-- Made a cash payment of US\$1,500,000 to the Company for the cost of the option payment the Company made to Vista on April 23, 2019. - Assumed the Company' remaining option payments of US\$3,000,000 in favour of Vista, as follows: - US\$1,500,000 due October 27th, 2019; and US\$1,500,000 on the earlier of October 27th, 2021 or a production decision. - Issued to the Company 9,450,000 common shares and 3,350,000 common share purchase warrants of Prime at an exercise price of \$0.50 per share for a period of twenty-four months. - Entered into a governance agreement, providing for, among other things, Minera Alamos receiving the right to appoint one director to the board of ePower for so long as the Company holds at least 5% of ePower's outstanding common shares and the Company receiving the right to participate in future financings.
+- Should Prime fail to complete any of the remaining Los Reyes option payments all rights to acquire Los Reyes will revert to the Company. - A cash payment of US\$1,500,000 was made to the Company for the cost of the option payment the Company made to Vista on April 23, 2019. - Prime assumed the Company' remaining option payments of US\$3,000,000 in favour of Vista - Prime issued to the Company 9,450,000 common shares and 3,350,000 common share purchase warrants of Prime at a price \$0.50 per share for a period of twenty-four months. - Prime entered into a governance agreement, providing for, among other things, Minera Alamos receiving the right to appoint one director to the board of ePower for so long as the Company holds at least 5% of Prime's outstanding common shares and the Company is entitled to a right of first refusal in the event Prime should at any time seek to raise financing to develop Los Reyes by way of the sale or grant of a royalty or stream.